olucasqueiroz/collection-links/README.md

 # `slw1c`
-Command line tool to quickly save links.

-`slw1c` (save link with one command)
+`slw1c` → (save link with one command), is a simple CLI tool to quickly save links.